jsalinas1/LegoPC/README.md

-# mobile_dev
+# Lego PC

-A new Flutter project.
+A final project for CS4750 Mobile App Development class

-## Getting Started
+## Description

-This project is a starting point for a Flutter application.
+This application allows user to compare prices and choose computer components that is compatible for building PC workstation.

 A few resources to get you started if this is your first Flutter project: